 Industry SIC Code Occurrences Percent of Transactions

 Chemicals and Allied Products 28 591 16.3%

 Business Services 73 574 15.8%

 Measuring, Analyzing, And Controlling

 Instruments 38 298 8.2%

 Oil and Gas Extraction 13 262 7.2%

-Electrical and Other Electrical Equipment and Components except Computer
+Electrical and Other Electrical Equipment

+and Components except Computer

 Equipment 36 235 6.5%

 Engineering, Accounting, Research,

 Management, and Related Services 87 214 5.9%

 Metal Mining 10 198 5.5%

 Depository Institutions 60 174 4.8%

 The Above 8 Two-Digit SIC Codes 2,546 70.1%

 The 61 Other Two-Digit SIC Codes 1,086 29.9%

-Total Pluris [®] Database 100.0%
+Total Pluris [®] Database 3,632 100.0%

-100.0%

-Table 4.16 Distribution of Pluris[®] Transactions by 2-Digit SIC Code generic database day, the probability of a successful outcome would be about 4.3%.54 This, of course assumes an even spread of the database transactions over time.
+Assuming a practitioner wanted to identify a single benchmark transaction from the fourdigit SIC code with the most transactions (Pharmaceutical Preparations, code 2834) for a single generic database day, the probability of a successful outcome would be about 4.3%.54 This, of course assumes an even spread of the database transactions over time.
 Assuming the practitioner wanted to benchmark against a single generic stock trading day, the probability of finding a benchmark would increase to about 6.2%.55 This is because there are only about 3,375 stock trading days over the 13.5-year time period of the database, and assumes that all database transactions are spread evenly over time and occurred on stock trading days.
 Assuming, however, that two or more transactions in that four-digit industry classification were desired, the 6.2% probability would fall to about 2.8%.56 This is because about 72.3% of potential stock trading days have zero or only one transaction occurrence.
 See Table 4.14.
 Obviously, the fewer transactions there are for a particular industry in the database, and the more daily occurrences desired by a practitioner, the less likely it is that a potentially comparable transaction will be found.